-1. Besar Island north to south – You can take this trek that goes from behind the Perhentian Island Resort to Teluk Dalam on the island’s south side.
+1. Besar Island north to south – One of my favourite Pulau Perhentian Besar things to do, you can take this trek that goes from behind the Perhentian Island Resort to Teluk Dalam on the island’s south side.
 It’s about 2.5 kilometres long and takes about an hour thanks to being hilly.
 It has by far the most adventurous feeling of the treks we did and you really feel like you have escaped everything in the jungle.

-2. Kecil Island Long Beach to Coral Bay – This signposted and paved path will take you between these two beach areas on the east and west sides of the island.
+2. Kecil Island Long Beach to Coral Bay – This is probably the best known Perhentian Islands long beach trek – it’s signposted and the paved path will take you between these two beach areas on the east and west sides of the island.
 It’s up and over a hill but it’s easy and takes about 15 minutes.
 Unfortunately, you do get a close look at some of the trash problems on the island.

 3. Long Beach to the Village – This “boardwalk” runs from near the start of the path between Long Beach and Coral Bay to the village.
 You can’t miss the starting sign pictured above.

 4. Kecil Island Coral Bay to the Village – This west coast track is a lovely one between Coral Bay and Petani Beach where it is often shaded and offers regular glimpses of the coastline.
 It takes about an hour.
 It’s my favourite one and I have full details and instructions below!